Is Your Family Van Ready to Road Trip?

 Road trips are a family vacation staple, but if you can’t get there safely, your road trip quickly turns into a disaster that you never want to repeat.
 Don’t hit the highway before your ride is ready.
 Here are a few things that you should check and invest in before you head our way to ensure that you travel safely and efficiently.

 Check your tires within two weeks of embarking on a road trip.
-Many tire shops inspect tires, and fill up tires that have low air pressure, for free.
-You will want to check the tread of your tires, the air pressure of your tires, the alignment of each wheel, and the overall condition of each tire.
+Many tire shops inspect tires and fill up tires that have low air pressure—for free.
+You will want to check the tread of your tires, the air pressure, the alignment of each wheel, and the overall condition of each tire.
 Make sure you have a spare tire and the tools to install it inside your vehicle.
 Maybe even study up a bit on how to change out a spare tire in a pinch.
-That way, in case of an emergency, you’ll have knowledge and a plan of what to do.
+That way, in case of an emergency, you’ll have a plan for what to do.

 The first thing that you should be on the lookout for are any leaks in your vehicle.
-If there are leaks, take your car in to get the leaks patched or repaired.
+If there are leaks, then take your car in to get the leaks patched or repaired.
 That way, you do not lose fluids while on the road.
 Next, you should make sure that all of your fluids are clean and filled up.
-According to BAP, there are at least 5 major fluids that you should check on before leaving: motor oil, brake fluid, coolant, transmission fluid, and power steering fluid.
-If you want to be extra-vigilant, you could also refill your wiper fluid and prepare a can of gas to keep in the trunk.
+According to BAP, there are at least five major fluids that you should check on before leaving: motor oil, brake fluid, coolant, transmission fluid, and power steering fluid.
+If you want to be extra-vigilant, then you could also refill your wiper fluid and prepare a can of gas to keep in the trunk.
 Even if you don’t end up using the spare gas yourself, you never know who else you might run into on the road that might need it.

 If you are someone who enjoys driving with your windows down, then you will definitely benefit from installing wind deflectors on your vehicle’s windows.
-Open windows can make your vehicle less aerodynamic, and less fuel-efficient in turn (which is not desirable or cost-effective for a long road trip).
+Open windows can make your vehicle less aerodynamic and fuel-efficient (which is not desirable or cost-effective for a long road trip).
 Wade Auto explains that wind deflectors will decrease drag and improve airflow to make your car more aerodynamic.
 They have other great benefits, too.

-No one thinks they’re going to be that person—the person who locks themself out of the car on a road trip — but it happens all the time.
-If you do not have a spare key, invest in another one.
+No one thinks they’re going to be that person—the person who locks themselves out of the car on a road trip — but it happens all the time.
+If you do not have a spare key, then invest in another one.
 You do not want to be miles away from your home without any way of entering or driving your vehicle (and no way of calling for help from a locksmith, in case you also happened to lock your phone in the car).
 You can keep your spare key on a separate key chain, in a magnetic hidden car key holder, or in your wallet to ensure that you do not lose both keys at the same time.
 That being said, if you do somehow lose your keys, there are methods of getting back into your car again; you can brush up on some of them here.

-If you have a scheduled maintenance that is due on your vehicle, then invest in that first.
+If you have scheduled maintenance that is due on your vehicle, then invest in that first.
 Many issues can be addressed, and fixed, during a maintenance check.
 It does not hurt to have a skilled mechanic inspect the ins and outs of your vehicle before you head out on your road trip adventure.